thedatadj/FruitClassifier/README.md

 # FruitClassifier
-In this project I used a machine learning model to predict the type of fruit based on certain features.
+In this project I used a machine learning model to solve a classification problem of predicting fruit type based on a number of features.

 ## What I learned: